edumserrano/github-issue-forms-parser/docs/dev-notes/README.md

 ### As of writing this, the log for building the docker action looks as follows

+> **Note**
+>
+> This is the log when building the docker image for the action, which only happens on the [test-action workflow](https://github.com/edumserrano/github-issue-forms-parser/actions/workflows/test-action.yml) because using the published action from GitHub Marketplace will download the package from the GitHub packages and so the log will look different.
+>
+> The information mentioned here is still valuable to understand more about how GitHub Docker actions work.

 ```
 /usr/bin/docker build
 -t 2bcf09:d996dfb6f4ec40c1a59c1e244bdd3374